nuttycom/aftok/TASKS.md

 Library
 -------

-  * Invite
-    * When a new participant is invited to the project, allow them to create an account.
-      - inviting user asked to sign a txn that transfers a specific amount of btc from their current payout address to the invitee's payout address as confirmation of the invitation + script -- is this actually worth it?
   * Timeline
-    * Amend Event
-      * MAYBE garnish/reimburse based approach?
-    * Secure the transaction log via inclusion of periodic hashes of the log into the public blockchain?
+    * Secure the event log via inclusion of periodic hashes of the log into the public blockchain?
   * User
     * Add public keys that can be used to sign requests.
 How does this interact